 The terminating provider receives a SIP INVITE with an identity header containing the STIR RCD PASSporT that is verified through a verification service.
 The provider then wants to deliver the call to an end device in the trusted and authenticated UNI network.
 The provider uses local policies to determine the information to present to the end device.
 The following example SIP INVITE could be used to represent the RCD information using two Call-Info header fields.
-Because both the icon and calling name have passed verification, a Call-Info header for the 'icon' is added with a verified="true" parameter, and the use of Call-Info with a null data URI is used, as discussed in the "call-reason" section above.
-This document defines the convention that when a Call-Info header field with a null data URI, "data:", a default purpose of "jcard" and adding a verified="true" indicates that the display-name information in either the From and/or P-Asserted-ID header field has been verified via RCD verification procedures.
+Because both the icon and calling name have passed verification, a Call-Info header for the "icon" is added with a verified="true" parameter, and the use of Call-Info with a null data URI is used, as discussed in the "call-reason" section above.
+This document defines that the display-name information in either the From and/or P-Asserted-ID header field has been verified via RCD PASSporT verification procedures when the following is present: a 'purpose' parameter tokens of "jcard", a Call-Info header field with a null data URI "data:", and a verified parameter equal to "true".